deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 # * push the CIDR for your entire VPC.
 In my case, `push "route 172.32.0.0 255.255.0.0"`
 # * change tls-auth line to be `tls-auth secret.key 1`
 # * uncomment `duplicate-cn` (Important!)
+# * uncomment `client-to-client` to let metasploit exploits connect back to listeners on kali

 vim /etc/sysctl.conf
 # uncomment net.ipv4.ip_forward=1